Editor Setup

 A properly configured editor can make code clearer to read and faster to write.
 It can even help you catch bugs as your write them!
 If this is your first time setting up an editor or you’re looking to tune up your current editor, we have a few recommendations.

-VS Code is one of the most popular editors in use today.
+is one of the most popular editors in use today.
 It has a large marketplace of extensions and integrates well with popular services like GitHub.
 Most of the features listed below can be added to VS Code as extensions as well, making it highly configurable!

 Other popular text editors used in the React community include:

-WebStorm—an integrated development environment designed specifically for JavaScript.
+—an integrated development environment designed specifically for JavaScript.

-Sublime Text—has support for JSX and TypeScript, syntax highlighting and autocomplete built in.
+—has support for JSX and TypeScript, syntax highlighting and autocomplete built in.

-Vim—a highly configurable text editor built to make creating and changing any kind of text very efficient.
+—a highly configurable text editor built to make creating and changing any kind of text very efficient.
 It is included as “vi” with most UNIX systems and with Apple OS X.

 Some editors come with these features built in, but others might require adding an extension.
 Check to see what support your editor of choice provides to be sure!

-Code linters find problems in your code as you write, helping you fix them early.
-ESLint is a popular, open source linter for JavaScript.
+Code linters find problems in your code as you write, helping you fix them early. is a popular, open source linter for JavaScript.

 Launch VS Code

-Use Quick Open (press
+Use Quick Open (press CTRL/CMD + P

-ext install esbenp.prettier-vscode
+Paste in ext install esbenp.prettier-vscode

 Press enter